stormalf/chibicc/README.md

     CC=chibicc  CFLAGS="-g -O0" ./configure --host x86_64-linux-gnu --without-icu --without-readline
     make
     make check
-    Program received signal SIGSEGV, Segmentation fault.
-    #0  MemoryChunkSetHdrMask () at ../../../../src/include/utils/memutils_memorychunk.h:164
-    #1  0x0000000001f001b9 in AllocSetAlloc () at aset.c:885
-    the initdb command produced by chibicc failed with segmentation fault.
+    running bootstrap script ...
+2024-10-13 14:13:23.589 CEST [178158] PANIC: stuck spinlock detected at LockBufHdr, bufmgr.c:5781
+    Aborted (core dumped)
+    child process exited with exit code 134

 ## TODO

 - trying to compile other C projects from source to see what is missing or which bug we have with chibicc.
-- trying to fix issue with vector m128 and operations on them.
+- trying to fix issue with vector m128 and operations on them (and trying to fix other vectors sizes 2, 4, 8).
+- trying to fix issues with bitfields
+- trying to fix issues with alignas.

 ## issues and pull requests fixed